Insight

 Administration

 All trusts need to be properly administered.
 This usually involves the trustees registering the trust with HMRC’s online Trust Registration Service, filing annual Tax Returns and issuing appropriate tax deduction certificates to beneficiaries who have received income.
+If the trust qualifies as a disabled person’s trust it may be exempt from registration with the Trust Registration Service, but the trust will need to register if it has a tax liability in any tax year.
 The trustees should also maintain trust accounts and properly manage the trust’s property or investments.
-The amount of administrative work will depend on the nature of the trust assets and on the frequency or otherwise of distributions of income and capital.
+The amount of administrative work will depend on the nature of the trust assets and on the frequency of any distributions of income and capital.

 Each vulnerable beneficiary’s circumstances will be different, and bespoke advice should be sought in each case as there is no one size fits all approach for deciding which trust structure is best suited to a particular beneficiary.